CrisJaime/SentimentAnalysis/Scripts/README.md

 3. **Save Filtered Comments:** Saves the comments that do not contain the Braille symbol to a new file.
 This Python script filters out Braille comments from a text file and saves the filtered comments to another file.
 The script is designed to handle Braille symbols in the comments and removes lines that contain specific Braille symbols.

-## How It Works

-The script follows these steps to filter Braille comments:

-1. **Open File:** It opens the specified text file that contains comments, including Braille symbols.

-2. **Filter Comments:** Using a filtering function, it separates comments that contain Braille symbols from those that don't.
-The filtering is based on a specific keyword or Braille symbol.

-3. **Save Filtered Comments:** The comments that pass the filter (i.e., those without Braille symbols) are saved to a new file, while the comments containing Braille symbols are excluded.

 ## Usage

 1. **Clone this repository** to your local machine.